-Is a franchise a simple way to get my entrepreneur VISA?
+Is a franchise a simple way to get my innovator VISA?

 Many of our clients come to us thinking that if they start a franchise they will: ”

 1 - Be more likely to be approved by the home office.

 2 - Be more likely to have a successful business.